Learn-Together-Pro/it_ua/instruction.md

 How to do this:

 1. Firstly, fork our repository.
-2. Do following next steps in your own copy of repository.
+2. Do following next steps in your own copy of the repository.
 3. Find in the list the category which your community match to.
-4. Add your community to list in the proper style.
+4. Add your community to the list in the proper style.
 5. Make the pull request to main repository.